moodle/devdocs/versioned_docs/version-4.3/guides/git/index.md

 ## Keeping your public repository up-to-date
 <!-- cspell:ignore forwardable -->
 Your fork at GitHub is not updated automatically.
 To keep it synced with the upstream Moodle repository, you have to fetch the recent changes from the official moodle.git repository.
 To avoid conflicts, it is strongly recommended that you never modify the standard Moodle branches.
-Never commit directly into `master` and `MOODLE_XXX_STABLE` branches, but instead create topic branches to work on.
-In Git terminology, the `master` branch and `MOODLE_XXX_STABLE` branches should always be fast-forwardable.
+Never commit directly into `main` and `MOODLE_XXX_STABLE` branches, but instead create topic branches to work on.
+In Git terminology, the `main` branch and `MOODLE_XXX_STABLE` branches should always be fast-forwardable.

 ![git-sync-github.png](./_index/git-sync-github.png)